 A few students — active in their church, and concerned about violence at their high school — started organizing to bring awareness to “the lessons of Columbine.”
 They received support from the principal as well as religious leaders from Newtown Congregational Church, and its neighbor Trinity Episcopal across the street; the onetime “pamphlet war” adversaries had come together, to help Newtown learn from the tragedy in Colorado.

 The group held a candlelight vigil at Newtown High, on the football stadium’s fifty-yard-line.
-They lit a candle, and the students crowded around, holding smaller candles — each lighting their own wick from the flame, and then their neighbor’s, so that as the ceremony proceeded, the light spread through the crowd, as the clergy of Trinity Church led them in prayer.
+They lit a candle, and the students crowded around, holding smaller candles — each lighting their own wick from the flame, and then their neighbor’s, so that as the ceremony proceeded, the light spread through the crowd, while the clergy of Trinity Church led them in prayer.
 Then the Newtown High School chorus sang “Lean on Me,” and the procession moved to the front lawn of the school, where they planted a single weeping cherry tree, surrounded by an arrangement of perennial, white Columbine flowers.
 The organizers expressed hope that this living memorial would last as “a constant reminder to students that there is good in everyone, and that harsh words and actions can only lead to pain.”